 - living in a geographic area heavily infested with insects

 - having siblings with a history of atopic dermatitis

-- being aged under 7 years
+- being under 7 years old

-- being raised in poverty
+- being affected by poverty

 Papular urticaria in children